anmolsarma/anmolsarma.in/content/post/books-2018.md

 ### Flowers for Algernon by Daniel Keyes

 A heart-wrenching science fiction tale that confronts the accepted notions of intelligence, humanity, love and kindness.
 Written as a series of progress reports by the protagonist Charlie Gordon as he experiences the full cycle of effects of an experimental cognitive enhancement operation.
 The journey is captivating and ultimately heartbreaking.
+Would highly recommend.

 ### Surely You're Joking, Mr. Feynman! by Richard Feynman